 Writings, recordings, and photographs | 8.3% | 2 |

-Total Scored questions for Evidence | 25 |
+Total Scored Questions for Evidence | 25 |

-A piece of evidence must be authenticated when it is being submitted for admission.
-The person submitting the evidence must provide significant proof that the evidence is what they state it to be.
-There are several reasons for excluding relevant evidence.
-Relevant evidence can be excluded if the probable prejudicial effect is more than its probative value.
+A piece of court evidence must be authenticated when submitted for admission, with the submitter providing significant proof that the evidence is what they state it to be.
+Relevant evidence may be excluded if its prejudicial effect outweighs its probative value.
+Even if the evidence is relevant, it may be excluded if it's considered confusing, prejudicial, or deemed a complete waste of time.

 - Get a witness' testimony about a person's trait within the community.